schlosch/DA-DS-ML-Dashboard/README.md

 # Data Analytics Dashboard using Streamlit

-You find yourselves in the app for Data Analytics Dashboard developed by the students of MAIT 21/22 program of TH Köln.
+You find yourselves in the app for Data Analytics Dashboard developed by the students of MAIT 21/22 program of the Cologne University of Applied Sciences.

 It allows you to: